 To help avoid this situation, TODAY Home asked some cleaning pros about how to get mold out of fabric, how to remove mildew from fabric, how to remove mildew smell and how to get rid of mildew and mold from other surfaces in your home.

-Here's how to remove mold and mildew from ...
+Here's their advice on how to remove mold and mildew from:

-Olivia Joyce, cleaning pro with Move Out Mates, has two effective ways to deal with mold, depending on the fabric involved.
+Olivia Joyce, cleaning pro with Move Out Mates, has two effective strategies for how to get mold out of clothes, depending on the fabric involved.

 If the article cannot be bleached, try removing the mold with lemon juice or white vinegar.
 Soak a cotton pad in lemon juice or vinegar and place it on the stain.
 Allow it to soak for several minutes.
 Remove the pad and sprinkle the area with some salt to further boost the effect of the acid.
 If possible, place the item in a sunny spot to dry.
 The sun rays also bleach stains.
 Repeat as needed, then launder as usual.

-If the mildew stain persists, bring the article to a professional dry cleaner.
+If you've tried to remove mildew from fabric, but the mildew stain persists, bring the article to a professional dry cleaner.

 To clean mildew and mold effectively from walls and grout, Joyce suggests that you mix a solution of one part bleach to three parts water.
 Dampen (don’t soak) a sponge with the solution and apply it to the moldy areas.
 (Remember to wear protective gear such as glasses, gloves and even a face mask, advises Joyce.)
 As the mildew disappears, dry the area using an old towel.
 The mold itself isn’t that hard to clean, but it can get messy if you don’t squeeze the excess water from the sponge.

 How to remove mold and mildew from upholstery

 Jack White, vice president of technical services for Rainbow International, explains what’s actually going on when you see mold on your comfy couch.